Skip to main content

 The approval message is edited to show the outcome (allowed, denied, or always allowed), and the agent proceeds or receives a denial.

 Approvals time out after 60 seconds.
-An unanswered prompt is treated as a denial, and the message is edited to show timed out.
+An unanswered prompt is treated as a denial, and the message is edited to show expired.

 Session-allowed set